carletes/libcloud-vagrant/README.rst

             Destroys all nodes, networks and volumes in your Vagrant environment.

+        list
+            Lists all nodes, networks and volumes in your Vagrant environment.

         screen
             Opens a screen(1) session to all nodes in your Vagrant environment.